peter88213/yw-timeline/docs/usage.md

 ### Known limitations

+- In version 0.2.x, synchronization works only one-way: Existing timelines are not overwritten due to critical bugs yet to be fixed.
 - Events that are linked with scenes can not be periods at the time.
 Only the start date/time is synchronized with yWriter.